Lunatic-Labs/rubricapp/README.md

 # RubricApp

-RubricApp is a web application developed at the University of Iowa for evaluating students' professional skills, such as teamwork and communication.
+RubricApp is a web application for evaluating students' professional skills, such as teamwork and communication.
 With RubricApp, instructors can assess teams of students in real-time using [research-based rubrics](http://elipss.com/) or custom rubrics.
 Instructors can email students their results, as well as download the data for analysis.

 ## Install requirements with pip (for development or deployment)